 The non-parametric Wilcoxon sign rank test was used to test the statistical significance of differences in stool frequency, consistency and biochemical composition as well as crying episodes between enrollment and the second visit.
 The level of significance was set at 0.05.
-Descriptive statistics such as mean and 95% confidence interval was calculated for all other observations.
+Descriptive statistics such as mean and standard deviation was calculated for all other observations.